dequelabs/axe-core/doc/examples/selenium/README.md

 * `grunt test` to run Selenium

-This should launch an automated Firefox window, load and analyze the configured web pages, and then output Kensington Automated Test results to JSON files, one per URL.
+This should launch an automated Firefox window, load and analyze the configured web pages, and then output aXe test results to JSON files, one per URL.

 ## To modify the example ##

 To run the example on your own web pages, edit Gruntfile.js.
 The `urls` property of the ks-selenium task controls which URLs the example will run on, so simply edit that property to put in the URLs you wish to test.

 The example is simply logging the analysis results to files.
-The Kensington Automated Testing documentation should be consulted for more details on customizing and analyzing calls to `dqre.a11yCheck`.
+The aXe documentation should be consulted for more details on customizing and analyzing calls to `axe.a11yCheck`.